Small Claims Court

 What Is Small Claims Court?

 Small Claims Court is for cases involving amounts up to $7,500.
+On November 1, 2017, the court's jurisdictional limit increases to $10,000.
 Like “People’s Court,” you do not have to have an attorney.

 Small Claims Court can be less expensive than other courts, and the steps you have to take are less complicated.

 The law limits the types of cases you can file in Small Claims Court.

 In general, Small Claims Courts are for cases about accidents, contracts, unpaid bills, and landlord and tenant problems.

 Small Claims Courts cannot hear the following types of cases:

 2. Probate matters, such as will disputes, guardianships, and adoptions;